sahahn/parc_scaling/raw/README.md

 ### difumo

 The following folder was downloaded from https://parietal-inria.github.io/DiFuMo/
-Note: this folder was rather large so it was not included, but the following files were downloaded (and renamed!)
+Note: this folder was rather large so it was not uploaded to this git, but the following files were downloaded (and renamed!)
 They represent the highest resolution avaliable for each of the scales of parcellations.
 The parcellations are then re-sampled from this original volumetric space.